 Foreign nationals have specific vulnerabilities tied to their immigration status, which traffickers exploit.
 Task force members will benefit from understanding the real fear of jail and/or deportation that prevents foreign-born victims from coming forward to admit their abuse.
 Foreign-born victims often lack documentation to prove their identity, fear they will be deported, fear threats to family members back home, do not understand that there are support services available to them, or are intentionally isolated geographically or through lack of language access.
 Foreign-born victims also may have experienced corrupt or violent law enforcement officers in their home countries, furthering their fears of seeking assistance.
 Additionally, eligibility for many public benefits is limited for foreign nationals.
-The Trafficking Victims Protection Act (TVPA) created a new system of services and support for foreign national trafficking victims to address this gap.
+The Trafficking Victims Protection Act (TVPA) created a new system of services and support for foreign national trafficking victims (May 2016) [PDF 440KB] to address this gap.

 Below are some key considerations when working with foreign-born victims:

 Include an immigration attorney trained in human trafficking as part of your task force.

 Ensure that appropriate interpretation services are available at all times, particularly at times of crisis.
 Although it might seem that a victim does not require an interpreter, most victims can express themselves more accurately in their language of origin when they are in crisis or speaking about traumatic events; however, be aware that interpreters are often from the same cultural community as the victim or trafficker, which may make the victim more fearful.
 It is important to review the ethics of interpreting with the victim and the interpreter at the beginning of each interpreting session, and to ensure that the victim feels comfortable with the interpreter provided.
 All task force members will benefit from training on how to work effectively with interpreters.
 See Section 5.3 on Victim Interview and Preparation for more information on working with interpreters.